na-na-hi/renget/archive/2f8so.md

 \>"So all you cool felynes goin' out there, huntin' monsters, keepin' us all safe, that's pretty COOL, amiright?
 But tell me, any of you guys ever run into a monster that made you go 'OH NO'?!"
 \>only a quiet cough in response
 \>"Well me and my pack here, we think that kind of stuff is NO GOOD.
 If a monster comes onto you in a way that makes you go OH NO, you tell the Guild, and you farcaster the heck out of there!"
-\>holy shit where's a hunting knife you'll end it right here and now you swear
+\>holy shit where's a hunting knife you'll end it right here and now you swear%%

 \##################################################